 We work with affected families to meet their immediate disaster related needs and help them develop a plan for long-term recovery.
-In 2012 our emergency services staff and volunteer Disaster Action Teams offered emotional support and immediate shelter, food, clothing, prescriptions, eyeglasses, and direct mental health counseling to 407 families (1,096 individuals) throughout Maine.
-Our volunteers also educated 3,250 individuals across the state in disaster preparedness.
+Red Cross emergency services staff and volunteer Disaster Action Teams offer emotional support and immediate shelter, food, clothing, prescriptions, eyeglasses, and direct mental health counseling to families throughout Maine.

 Our trained and highly skilled volunteers are available to assist those in need 24 hours a day, seven days a week, 365 days a year.
 All Red Cross disaster services are free of charge and made possible by the generous donations of the American public.
 Examples of services available as a result of a disaster like a fire, flood, winter storm, or any other natural or man-made disaster are assistance for:

 If you have an emergency and need to contact the American Red Cross of Maine, please use the numbers below to be directed to a member of our staff or directly to an emergency dispatcher.